Miwa (singer): History

 She played a flautist in the film Maestro!.

 On September 1, 2019, it was reported that she would marry Kosuke Hagino, a swimmer, in the fall of the same year.
 He also officially announced his marriage on the fan club site (although he did not specify the other person).
 On January 2, 2020, Hagino reported the birth of their first child.
 The gender and birth date of the child are not disclosed.
+However on March 18, 2024, the couple officially announced that they divorced through the fan club site.